Arunkumarxx/MYSQL-DATABASE/MYSQL BASICS/ADMINISTRATION/README.md

 For community support and discussions, join the MySQL community forums.
 For official MySQL documentation and resources, visit the MySQL Developer Zone.

-### `License`

-This guide is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
-You are free to share and adapt this guide for any purpose, provided you give appropriate credit and distribute your contributions under the same license.

-### `Authors`

-- John Doe
-- Jane Smith

-### `Acknowledgements`

-Special thanks to the MySQL development team and community contributors for their efforts in making MySQL administration easier and more efficient.